OriTauber/CPU-Emulator/README.md

 HALT
 ```

-The assembler reads the file and places the resulting machine code into the CPU's memory.
+The assembler reads the file and places the resulting machine code into the CPU's memory. \n
 Inside the "projects" folder there is an assembly file.
 It prints the fibonacci sequence up to 34.
 It serves as a simple showcase of the emulator's capabilities.

 ---